 Review the content you’ve already created and make a list of:

-- What type of content you’ve posted: blogs, infographics, videos, polls, etc.
+- The types of content you’ve posted: blogs, infographics, videos, polls, etc.

-- What content had the highest engagement: likes, comments, shares, etc.
+- The content with the highest engagement: likes, comments, shares, etc.

-- How you distributed your content: social media, email, website landing pages, etc.
+- The way you distributed the content: social media, email, website landing pages, etc.

 4. Brainstorm & Organize